-A: Yes, all GreenDot schools require students to take one year of PE class, and all of our high schools offer Art classes as this is an A-G requirement.
-Select sites offer Drama and Music classes as electives.
-In addition, Art, Drama and Music (among others) are also usually offered as part of our After-School programs at all of our schools.
+A: All GreenDot schools require students to take one year of PE class.
+Green Dot California high schools offer art classes as this is an A-G requirement.
+All our Tennessee schools and select sites in California offer drama and music classes as electives.
+In addition, art, drama and music (among others) are also usually offered as part of our After-School programs.

 Q: Do Green Dot's teachers have a union?

 A: Yes, Green Dot is one of few non-district public school operators in California that has unionized teachers and counselors, and a (separately) unionized classified staff.
 Green Dot's California teachers and counselors have organized as the Asociacón de Maestros Unidos (AMU), a CTA/NEA affiliate.
 Key reforms embodied in the AMU contract include: